-Volkswagen Touareg SUV - Practicality & boot space
+Volkswagen Touareg review - Practicality & boot space

 The Volkswagen Touareg boasts lots of room for rear-seat passengers and a big boot

 A revised design means the latest Touareg is 77mm longer and 44mm wider than before, liberating extra interior space compared to its predecessor.
 There’s no getting away from the fact that the Touareg is a big car, which can make it tricky to thread down a county lane.
 At least that means you and your passengers have plenty of room to spread out.

 Volkswagen has shunned a seven-seat option for its luxury SUV, citing research that suggests third-row seats are rarely used.
 If you do like the idea of having two extra seats, you’ll need to plump for a Volvo XC90, Land Rover Discovery, Audi Q7 – or indeed a Volkswagen Tiguan Allspace or Volkswagen Multivan – instead.

 Without a third row, Volkswagen’s designers have instead concentrated on improving rear legroom and headroom, which are both plentiful, even for taller adults.
 Handily, the doors also open nice and wide to help with getting in and out.